danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ![diagram3](ch9_3.gif)

-*Figure 9.3: The Project Formerly Known as Kindle Forkbomb.
-Courtesy of UBERMORGEN and Kunsthal Aarhus, No Copyright (2012)*
+*Figure 9.3: UBERMORGEN, The Project Formerly Known As Kindle Forkbomb (2013).
+Courtesy of the artists*

 ![diagram4](ch9_4.jpg)

-*Figure 9.4: The Project Formerly Known as Kindle Forkbomb, installation view, at Kunsthal Aarhus, as part of the exhibition ?? curated by Joasia Krysa.
-Courtesy of UBERMORGEN and Kunsthal Aarhus, No Copyright (2013)*
+*Figure 9.4: UBERMORGEN, The Project Formerly Known as Kindle Forkbomb (2013), mixed media installation at Kunsthal Aarhus, as part of the exhibition "Systemics #2: As we may think (or, the next world library)" curated by Joasia Krysa.
+Courtesy of the artists and Kunsthal Aarhus*

 ## While()